Franco-Gabonese self-made entrepreneur Nicolas Pompigne-Mognard is the

 APO Group works with more than 300 clients, ranging from governments to international institutions, prominent personalities and companies active in Africa.
-Some of APO Group’s prestigious clients include: Facebook, Dangote Group, Nestlé, GE, NBA, FIFA, Canon, DHL, Marriott Group, Ecobank, Siemens, Standard Chartered, Orange, Jack Ma Foundation, African Development Bank, World Health Organization, Islamic Development Bank, Liquid Telecom, Rotary International, Kaspersky, Greenpeace.
+Some of APO Group’s prestigious clients include: Facebook, Dangote Group, Nestlé, GE, NBA, FIFA, Canon, DHL, Marriott Group, Ecobank, Siemens, Standard Chartered, Orange, Jack Ma Foundation, African Development Bank, World Health Organization, Islamic Development Bank, Liquid Intelligent Technology, Rotary International, Kaspersky, Greenpeace…

 APO Group is the strategic partner of Getty Images in Africa and has established partnerships with the African Union of Broadcasting, Bloomberg, Thomson Reuters, CNBC Africa, Channel TV (Nigeria) and Africanews, a subsidiary of Euronews.

-APO Group is also a member of the UNESCO’s Global Education Coalition, of the UNESCO-led Global Alliance for Partnerships on Media and Information Literacy, and has established partnerships with the World Health Organization (WHO) and the African Union Commission, Invest Africa, the African Venture Capital Association (AVCA), Venture Capitalism for Africa (VC4A), and The Canada-Africa Chamber of Business.
+APO Group is a also member of the UNESCO’s Global Education Coalition, of the UNESCO-led Global Alliance for Partnerships on Media and Information Literacy, and has established partnerships with the World Health Organization (WHO), the African Union Commission, Invest Africa, the African Venture Capital Association (AVCA), Venture Capitalism for Africa (VC4A), and The Canada-Africa Chamber of Business.

 In December 2018, Nicolas stepped down as CEO of APO Group and was succeeded by a former CEO for Africa, the Middle East and Eastern Europe of Orange Business Services, the B2B division of French Telecom giant Orange.
 His successor also served as Chairman of the Board of Orange Business Saudi Arabia, and Middle East Director in the Gulf region for Accenture.